 Gas Flow Meter Comparison and Gas Flowmeter Selection Guide

-Do you need a gas flow meter comparison guid?
-Keeping in mind that accurate measurement begins with selecting the correct technology for any application, here are four steps to consider when choosing a natural gas flow meter with a flow meter comparison, and a selection guide.
+Do you need a gas flow meter comparison guide?
+Keeping in mind that accurate measurement begins with selecting the right technology for any application, here are four steps to consider when choosing a natural gas flow meter with a flow meter comparison and a selection guide.

 1. Understand the Application.

 Before selecting your flowmeter technology, understand the application.
 In a recent post, we provided tips to consider when choosing a gas flow meter technology.
 To paraphrase, better understand the application by determining:

 - What is the purpose?
 Why do you need the meter?
 Is it for custody transfer, submetering, monitoring, industrial process gas?
 Do you need mass flow or volumetric flow?
 What is your budget?